taikedz/handy-scripts/projects/secure-dir/README.md

 * defines which security module to use
 * these are stored in `secdir.enc/crypts`
 * by default this is `encfs`
+	* encfs is available in standard repositories
+	* However a [secuirty audit](https://defuse.ca/audits/encfs.htm) revealed it to be potentially weak when the secured store is itself public and can be monitored for changes
+* A module to take advantage of `cryfs` is available, but you will need to [install cryfs](https://www.cryfs.org/tutorial) first
+	* I'm currently working on a way to integrate cryfs straight into secdir.
+Stay tuned.
+* You can extend this with any security module you wish -- see the [crypts page on GitHub](https://github.com/taikedz/handy-scripts/tree/master/projects/secure-dir/crypts).

 `Mount/load_in_cwd`